Fraternity and Sorority Life

 Although there are social aspects to joining a fraternity or sorority, each chapter has a commitment to serving the greater community.
 Our chapters support a variety of a national philanthropies such as Children’s Miracle Network Hospitals, Susan G. Komen Race for the Cure and March of Dimes.
 Our chapters also volunteer with local schools and community agencies, such as the South Carolina School for the Deaf and Blind, Adopt-A-Highway and the Boys and Girls Club.

 Mandatory Education Sessions

 Students who are interested in joining a National Panhellenic Council (NPHC) organization or have accepted an invitation/bid to join an Interfraternity Council (IFC) or Panhellenic organization are required to attend a mandatory Fraternity/Sorority Education Session.
-The Office of Student Life will track student attendance and share this information with chapters.
+The Office of Student Involvement will track student attendance and share this information with chapters.
 Students who have not attended a session (within the last two years) will not be cleared to participate in Intake/New Member Education.

-Spring Semester Mandatory Education Sessions*
+Fall Semester Mandatory Education Sessions*